How Does Laser Eye Surgery Work?

 The effects of laser eye surgery stay with you throughout your life, however as you age your vision naturally changes.

 After the age of 45, everyone needs reading glasses as the lens inside your eye loses its elasticity making it harder to focus on close objects.
 At this point, you have the option of top-up laser surgery or refractive lens exchange surgery so you can remain free from glasses or contact lenses.

 How to book laser eye surgery

 Oculase offers personalised, consultant-led treatment.
-Learn more about London and Birmingham’s best laser eye surgeon, Mr Tariq Ayoub.
+Learn more about one of London’s best laser eye surgeons, Mr Tariq Ayoub.

-We take care to explain the different procedures clearly to help you make an informed choice that is best for you.
+We take care to explain the different procedures clearly to help you make an informed choice that is right for you.
 Click the button below to book your appointment.